huggingface/optimum-habana/examples/text-generation/README.md

 --trust_remote_code
 ```

 > The prompt length is limited to 16 tokens.
 Prompts longer than this will be truncated.
+Please make sure to set `--dataset_name` to `custom` to enable this.

 ### Run custom dataset
 You can also provide your own dataset in pkl format to validate accuracy.

-This will generate mlperf submission format file named `accuracy.json` in path provided in ``--output_dir`
+This will generate mlperf submission format file named `accuracy.json` in path provided in `--output_dir`

 Script was validated on mlperf Mixtral [dataset](https://github.com/mlcommons/inference/tree/v5.0/language/mixtral-8x7b#using-wget-1)